Init7/napalm-slx-os/README.md

 | ping                      |        |
 | traceroute                |        |

-(1) - Only default VRF supported for now
+(1) - Only default VRF supported for now, all VRF support coming soon

 (2) - `sanitized` option not supported